 On Page Tips Multiple Location

-When you have a logical URL structure for your business website, it will make it easier for both visitors and the search engines to navigate it and understand it.
-It will also improve your search result rankings.
+When you have a logical URL structure for your business website, it will make it easier for both visitors and the search engines to both navigate and understand it.
+This is an important part of on page SEO.
 Here is an example of how to create a logical site structure with URLs for your multi-state business:

 For this example lets use a restaurant franchise in Texas and California;